We encourage the application of highly talented and motivated PhD candidates* of all nationalities with a background in

 We expect excellent academic scores, prior research experience but most importantly commitment and enthusiasm to face the many challenges of a PhD project.

 We value INDEPENDENCE, curiosity, ability to think out of the box and COMMUNICATION.

 We offer a collaborative, INTERDISCIPLINARY and young environment for students to set the foundations of their career.

-Applicants should hold (or expect to hold prior to the start of their PhD) a University Master Degree in one of the following disciplines:
+Applicants should hold (or expect to hold prior to the start of their PhD) a University Master Degree in one of the following disciplines (or a related field):